jerobarraco/LifeDev/Plugins/Behave/Source/dsign.md

 need a way to override lower prio wants while they are working

 react: can be optimized by being called less often

+want: store how much i want it. for new checks.

+drop: when i want something for too long and it's ignored for too long, drop it.